xlf1024/hammer.js/README.md

 * [Support ES Module for Tree Shaking](https://github.com/naver/hammer.js/issues/12)
 * [Change the priority of define and exports for umd](https://github.com/naver/hammer.js/issues/11)

-We would maintain this repository to fix bugs remained and enhance it until original repository acivate.
+We would maintain this repository to fix remain bugs and enhance it until original repository activates.

 ## Installation